weaversa/cryptol-course/labs/SAW/SAW.md

 that has been widely tested and inspected by the public.
 Alternatively, we may not care to verify the function if that library has already been formally verified.
-Even if we have verified this function ourselves, we may want to speed up the verification process by blackboxing its behavior.
+Even if we have verified this function ourselves, we may want to speed up the verification process by black-boxing its behavior.
 This is particularly important to consider if a function we formally verified took a long time to be verified.